andye456/RandomRooms/README.md

-      add a north door as a required door to current room (add 1000) if room to south has a north door: add a south door as a required door to current room (add 0010) The random number if the new rooms desired
+      add a north door as a required door to current room (add 1000) if room to south has a north door: add a south door as a required door to current room (add 0010) The random number is the desired new doors
     OR this with the required rooms
     e.g.
     west door required 0001